Healthy Eating Habits for Infants and Babies

 • Avoid or limit use of pre-prepared baby foods with sugars and additives.
 Whenever possible, use plain foods (meats, fruits, vegetables) and mix them together yourself.

 • Remember that portions offered in packages are often much larger than what is recommended for an age group.
 Pay attention to portions!
-It may be best to scoop out 1-2 TBSP of baby food from jar and allow your infant to ask for more than serving the full jar.
+It may be best to scoop out 1-2 TBSP of baby food from the jar and allow your infant to ask for more, instead of serving the full jar.

 • It can take babies 10-15 times of trying a new food before he or she accepts it.
 Continue offering new foods to your baby to help develop lifelong healthy eating habits